In this guide we take a look at Foreign Currency Accounts, both the good and bad aspects and what to watch out for.

 They pay horrible rates of interest, if any at all

 As you might imagine, there are downsides to foreign currency accounts, and this is one of them.
 However, several years ago this may have been a bigger negative than it is now.
-In the current climate, where deposits in local accounts (aka normal accounts) in most countries pay very little interest, this is unlikely to be off-putting to many.
+In the current climate, where deposits in most parts of the world receive very little interest, this is unlikely to be off-putting to many.

 Balance-based fees relate to the average daily account balance.
 If this is below some given amount at month’s end, the bank will add to charges for that month.